catehuang/Word_Tracker/readme.txt

 	3. Then the binary search tree will be store in res/repository.ser.
 	4. According to user specified output format, the program will generate result output to console (-pf/pl/po) or file (-f filename.txt)

-Troubleshooting
-	1. Serialization has an issue.
-Program can store a binary search tree into repository.ser.
-However, when program restore a binary search tree from repository.ser and store a binary search tree, progrm will occur exceptions.

-Completeness
-	1. This program is not well-organized, some parts of design were added after we realized we needed some functions.
-	2. From criteria for marking guild, we didn't complete the serialization to make tree persisted.
-There is an issue for part of serialization.
-	3. About completeness, it is about 85%.